 Parts of Speech in English

-Learning English can be a challenge, but understanding the different parts of speech is an important step in becoming a proficient speaker.
-After enough practice, you will be able to easily identify some parts of speech in English without having to think about them.
+Learning English for the first time can be a challenge, but understanding the parts of speech is a key step to being able to communicate with confidence.
+But don't worry, with some practice and dedication, you'll be able to identify the different parts of a sentence in English naturally, without having to think about it too much.

 Make your next step to fluency with Promova